raakeshks7/InventoryManagement/README.md

 9. Google Charts/ Fusion Charts - For building interactive charts on dashboard
 10. Cisco Information Server - For Creating Views from different data sources

-Please refer to the Documentation folder for more information
+Please refer to the Documentation folder for more information.